PLPAcademy/day-3-assignment-Mark-Tevin/README.md

 C) Install MySQL Workbench
 D) Set up a root password

+===> Download MySQL Installer from the official website.
+After downloading the installer, you can proceed with selecting the components you want to install, such as MySQL Server, Workbench, and Shell

 What setup type should you choose for a custom MySQL installation?

 A) Developer Default
 B) Server Only
 C) Full
 D) Custom

+==> Custom.
+This allows one to select specific MySQL components and configure the installation according to your needs.

 Which products should you select during the MySQL installation?